rbarbera/functional-reactive-programming-swift/manuscript/introduction.md

 You might have noticed that almost everything can be modeled as a stream of data, and you’re right.
 The components that you find in Cocoa framework and in most of libraries don’t offer public RP.
 Instead, you’ll find **extensions** that add the reactive behaviour to existing frameworks.
 We can then, create a native API to model user interactions with the app, the app with local data sources, and also, why not? with remote data sources.

+I> RxSwift has recently created a [community](http://community.rxswift.org/) publishing different projects, and extensions that are using RxSwift.
+You find projects like [RxAlamofire](https://github.com/RxSwiftCommunity/RxAlamofire) that makes the popular [Alamofire](https://github.com/Alamofire/Alamofire) Reactive.
+Or [Action](https://github.com/RxSwiftCommunity/Action) that encapsulates an action to be performed, usually by a button press.
+Contains helpful extensions on a variety of UI classes.

 The events received from these streams will be mostly consumed directly and won’t require any manipulation before using them, but one of the main advantages of RP is the ease of applying operators to these events.
 These operators are defined as a functions that can be applied to the stream.
 The term functional appears, and joins the RP pardigm, **Functional Reactive Programming**.
 We couldn’t imagine RP without the use of functional concepts.

 > An operator applied to a  stream is a function that given an input stream it returns another stream manipulating the events received by the source stream.